GeoCoDA: Recognizing and Validating Structural Processes in Geochemical Data. A Workflow on Compositional Data Analysis in Lithogeochemistry: Materials and methods

 \subsection{Process validation}

-Process validation is the methodology employed to verify that a geochemical composition (response) is associated with identified processes.
-The processes can be in the form of e.g., lithology, soil character, ecosystem properties, climate, or deeply buried tectonic assemblages \citep{Gallagher:1, Grunsky:31}.
-Validation can be in the form of an estimate of likelihood that a composition can be assigned membership to one of the identified processes.
-This is typically done through the assignment of class identifier or a measure of probability.
+Process validation is the methodology employed to verify that geochemical compositions are associated with identified processes.
+The processes can be in the form of, for example, lithology, soil character, ecosystem properties, climate, or deeply buried tectonic assemblages \citep{Gallagher:1, Grunsky:31}.
+Validation can be in the form of an estimate of likelihood that a composition can be assigned membership to one of the identified processes through the assignment of class identifier or a measure of probability.
 Assignment of class membership can be done through the application of techniques such as discriminant analysis, logistic regression, neural networks, classification trees or random forests \citep{Hastie:09}.
-In the language of machine learning, process validation can be termed \emph{supervised learning}.
+In the language of machine learning, process validation can be termed \textit{supervised learning}.

 An essential part of process validation is the selection of variables that enable efficient classification, which involves selecting variables that maximize the differences between the different classes and minimizes the amount of overlap due to noise or unresolved processes in the data.
-Within the context of compositional data, variables that are selected for classification require transformation to logratio coordinates.
-Here, the additive logratio transformation can be useful, since it relies on a common denominator and is thus easier to interpret \citep{GreenacreMartinezBlasco:21, GreenacreEtAl:23}.
+A transformation to logratio coordinates is necessary to classify compositional data.

-Classification results can be conveniently expressed as direct class assignment or posterior probabilities in the form of forced class allocation, or as class typicality.
+Classification results can be conveniently expressed as direct class assignment or the posterior probabilities in the form of forced class allocation, or as class typicality.
 The suitability of an assignment to a given class can be assessed by examining the quantitative measure of assignment such as posterior probability.
 If the measure of assignment is below some arbitrarily defined amount, then the classification can be ignored.
 Classification accuracies can be assessed through the generation of tables or graphical displays (e.g., a ROC curve; \cite{Hastie:09}) that show the accuracy and errors measured from the estimated classes against the initial classes in the training sets used for the classification.